department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/tutorial-assistance.md

 Money to pay for a tutor

 **Note:**
-We won't pay more than $100 per month for tutoring, and won't pay more than $1,200 total.
+We won't pay more than $100 per month for tutoring, and we won't pay more than $1,200 total.

 -----

 ### How do I get this benefit?

 - Your course instructor (or teacher) at your school must agree that you need a tutor and write a letter on your behalf.
 The instructor should send the letter to your school's certifying official and add a copy to your VA student file.
-- If the school approves your need for a tutor, the school will assign you a tutor and confirm the tutor’s hourly pay.
+- If your school approves your need for a tutor, it will assign you a tutor and confirm the tutor’s hourly pay.
 - After you get tutoring, you, your tutor, and your school’s certifying official must fill out and sign the Application for Individualized Tutorial Assistance (VA Form 22-1990t).
 If you're using the Post-9/11 GI Bill, your instructor must also sign section 18 of this form.
 [Download Form 22-1990t](http://www.vba.va.gov/pubs/forms/vba-22-1990t-are.pdf).
 - The form must be signed and dated on or after the date of the last certified tutoring session (item 12b on Form 22-1900t).